uw-mad-dash/decoding-speculative-decoding/README.md

 To launch scripts, please run `deepspeed --num_gpus <# GPUs of your choice> <script name>`.
 For `speculative_decoding_demo`, 1 GPU is sufficient; for `speculative_decoding_deployment`, it depends on how large your target LLM is.
 For reference, 4 80GB A100 GPUS are required for running `speculative_decoding_deployment` with 70B models.

 For those who wish to try our distilled models, please use the links above to download the draft models.
 As per our paper, LLaMA-796M is the best performing model and is thus selected as the default model in the scripts.

-This project aims to understand the design space of draft models in speculative decoding.
-Our key observations is that draft model inference latency bottlenecks the througput of speculative decoding.
-Furthur, draft model depth is the key bottleneck in draft model inference latency.
-We release a series of models distilled from LLaMA-7B based on [Sheared-LLaMA](https://github.com/princeton-nlp/LLM-Shearing) to create draft models with shallow but wide layers that provide significantly higher decoding throughput.

 ## Install requirements
 The speculative decoding demo is based on DeepSpeed and HuggingFace Transformers.
 Please install Python 3.9 and follow the steps below to install relevant packages: